Who we are

 The campaign, created in 2010, is built on a diverse, global base.
 It ranges from small community based organisations to international NGOs, academics and trade unions.
 A founding principle of the campaign is that it is a partnership between civil society organisations from the ‘North’ and the ‘South’ – bringing together groups from developing, emerging and developed economies.
 Read more about the history of Beyond 2015.

 The campaign brings together more than 1000 Civil Society Organisations from over the world.
+For a list of participating organisations, click here.
+To see the list of 132 countries where there are Beyond 2015 participating organisations, click here.

 What we want